Kingston railway station (England): History

-In common with the 16 hourly off-peak closer commuter services to/from London Waterloo calling at Earlsfield railway station (more during peak) and all intermediate London stations all managed by South Western Railway, trains must stop at every intermediate station.
+Trains for London Waterloo must stop at every intermediate station.
 There are no fast services available to mid distance destinations, which gives overcapacity towards the more suburban termini due to the longer journey time and overcrowding during the inner city phase of journeys.
 This situation can be contrasted to certain other routes to destinations just outside Greater London in certain other directions.
 However, due to its location on the Kingston Loop Line, passengers can also travel from Kingston to London via Twickenham.